 Base Facilities: Project facilities and Partner Facilities that are used and paid for by all Participants, the State of California, and the federal government.
-Examples include Sites Reservoir, Funks Reservoir, the Terminal Regulating Reservoir, the Tehama Colusa Canal, and the Glenn Colusa Irrigation District Main Canal.
+Examples include Sites Reservoir, Funks Reservoir, the Terminal Regulating Reservoir, portion of the Tehama Colusa Canal upstream of the Sites Reservoir Project, and the portion of the Glenn Colusa Irrigation District Main Canal upstream of the Sites Reservoir Project.